Back to Blog

 Step 1: Evaluate Whether the Service is Actually Necessary

 Before comparing quotes, confirm the service is necessary.
 Sometimes dealerships recommend services you don't actually need.
 If your vehicle's manufacturer recommends an oil change at 10,000 km and the dealership suggests 5,000 km, the manufacturer's interval is what matters.
 Check your owner's manual for recommended service intervals.
 Compare the dealership's recommendation against the manual.
 If they differ, trust the manufacturer.
 If the service is recommended, ask the dealership to provide documentation explaining why.
 A thorough explanation builds confidence.
 If they can't explain it clearly, the service may not be essential.
+You can also compare approaches in Is Your Car Warranty Valid if You Use an Independent Mechanic?.

 Common Services Dealerships Often Recommend Unnecessarily